zaphosting/docs/en/gameserver_restartplaner.md

 ### Delay

 The Delay field defines the interval between the execution of the command and the restart of the server.
-This delay is defined in **seconds**.For example, if a delay of 5 minutes should be set, then the value 300 needs to be set in this case.
+This delay is defined in **seconds**.
+For example, if a delay of 5 minutes should be set, then the value 300 needs to be set in this case.